 Step 5: In the window that opens up, you’ll be prompted to select an output destination.
 Select “RTMP Server,” then click OK.

 Step 6: Next, you’ll need to enter the output settings.
-This is where you will have to enter the Stream URL, Stream name, login, and password of your live channel, all available in the window of your Dacast account that you kept open.
+This is where you will have to enter the Stream URL, Stream Name, Login, and Password of your live channel, all available in the window of your Dacast account that you kept open.
 It is pretty easy, you just have to copy-paste the info.
 The tricky part comes with the stream name that you will have to adapt for each bitrate you set up.
-Edit the stream name to match this format: dclive_1_1@123456.
+Edit the stream name to match this format as always:

-Step 7: To ensure a successful live stream, we recommend you the following encoder settings:
+Step 7: To ensure a successful live stream, we recommend you the following live streaming encoder settings:

 Step 8: Your first stream is now set up.
 To add your second bitrate, click the “Add…” button in the corner of the Output Settings window.

 Step 9: Enter the settings exactly as before.
 However, you should make two changes.
 First, you’ll need to edit the stream name.
-The second stream name should look something like this: dclive_1_2@123456.
+As mentioned in the previous paragraph, the second stream name should look something like this: dclive_1_2@123456.
 The audio and video bitrate, resolution, and frames per second should also be set manually (see step 11, below).

 Step 10: For each stream, you’ll need to select the video resolution, video bitrate, and audio bitrate you desire.
 For a standard live stream, we often recommend three settings: